Refugee and asylum seeker health

 How you can support our work

 Our clinic provides pro bono medical care and medications to people seeking asylum.
 Every year we raise funds to continue this important humanitarian work.
-Our next fundraiser is taking place soon!
-Please support us with a donation (click the donate button at the top of this page) and attend our fundraisers!
+Please support us with a donation (click the donate button at the top of this page) and attend our annual fundraisers!
 You may also drop in groceries to our community pantry.
 Thank you for your support.